· 6 min read

 Managing Work-Life Balance

-A few of the boundaries I’ve been setting are:
+A few of the boundaries I use:

 - When I finish work or my family arrives home, I close my laptop and call it a day.